rystanley/genepopedit/README.md

 **wide** | logical (default: FALSE) defining whether the output should be cast in 'wide' format.
 Note that 'wide' format is accepted as the input for alleleotype_genepop().

 #### genepop_filter_maf.R
 Filter loci by global minor allele frequency.
+For the time being, this function only works with **Plink 1.9**.
+Use of Plink 2.0 will create function issues.

 [_example use_](#genepopmaf)